Abdullah Alswaha: High Profile Participations

 At the Future Investment Initiative conference in Riyadh in October 2017, Alswaha announced a partnership between his ministry, the philanthropic organisation MiSK, and the Mohammed bin Salman College for Business and Entrepreneurship to put young local entrepreneurs and start-ups through a one-year training programme with big tech partners from the US and Europe.
-The same month he announced that Saudi Post, the government-operated postal system, would enter a five-year ‘corporatization phase’ before full privatization.
+The same month he announced that Saudi Post, the government-operated postal system, would enter a five-year 'corporatization phase' before full privatization.

 He has previously affirmed Saudi Arabia's commitment to business-friendly policy and has called for greater empowerment of women in the kingdom as part of the push to modernize its economy and workforce.

 At the World Economic Forum in Davos in January 2018 Alswaha outlined Saudi Arabia's digital vision, announcing spending of $3 billion to roll out a nationwide 5G network and connect two million homes with high speed fiber optic.

 At the Mobile World Congress in Barcelona, Alsawaha announced that in the framework of the Saudi Vision 2030, Saudi Arabia is planning to be a leading digital market in the Middle East and South Africa regions.
 Moreover, with the annual budget of $22 billion in the digital and IT sector, Saudi Arabia has become of the top ranked digital markets worldwide.

+In december 2024, Alsawaha met with Elon Musk, CEO of Tesla and owner of the social media platform X, to enhance collaboration in the fields of space and artificial intelligence (AI).
+During their discussions, they explored opportunities for cooperation, particularly in developing innovative technologies such as Open Radio Access Network (Open RAN) systems, which are crucial for building a flexible and sustainable digital infrastructure aligned with Saudi Vision 2030.
+The meeting also highlighted Saudi Arabia's broader strategy to position itself as a global technology exporter, with significant investments in the technology sector and initiatives like the National Technology Development Program, which has attracted substantial venture capital funding.

+At the LEAP 2025 Tech Conference in Riyadh, Alsawaha represented Saudi Arabia and announced $14.9 billion worth of investments in the technological sector.
+He highlighted significant growth in the industry, with tech jobs in Saudi Arabia increasing from 150,000 in 2021 to 381,000 in 2024.